odoo/odoo/doc/reference/mobile.rst

 .. image:: images/odoo_mobile_api.png

-Mobile rpc object provide list of methods available (Works only with Mobile App).
+Mobile rpc object provide list of methods available (Works only with Mobile App Android and iOS).
 Just check for method availability and execute it.

 Methods
 -------